Menu

 Rental Agreements

-A rental agreement can be oral, written, or understood from the circumstances.
-Sometimes it is informal; sometimes it is more formal with many terms and conditions.
+A rental agreement can be oral or written.
+It can also simply be understood from the circumstances.
+Sometimes, it is informal.
+Other times, it is more formal with many terms and conditions.
 A rental agreement is sometimes called a tenancy agreement.

 A rental agreement is a contract.
 One party to a contract cannot change the terms of the contract but the landlord can raise the rent with notice.
-In other cases, changes can only be made if the landlord and tenant both agree to the changes.
+In other cases, changes can only be made if the landlord and tenant both agree.

-If either party breaks the contract they could have to pay the other party for any damages that result.
-As well the tenant may be evicted for non-payment of rent and other reasons allowed by law.
+If either party breaks the contract, they could have to pay the other party for any damages that result.
+As well, the tenant may be evicted for not paying rent and other reasons allowed by law.

 There are Standard Conditions that must be part of every rental agreement.
 Landlords and tenants cannot agree to change any of these conditions.
 They also cannot agree that any other part of The Residential Tenancies Act, 2006 will not apply.